alyssafrazee/ballgown/polyester/README.md

 Finally, you will need either:
 * a reference FASTA file containing names and sequences of transcripts from which reads should be simulated.
 Known transcripts from human chromosome 22 (hg19 build) are available in the `data` subdirectory of this package.
 * or a file in [GTF format](http://www.ensembl.org/info/website/upload/gff.html) denoting transcript structures, along with one FASTA file of the DNA sequence for each chromosome in the GTF file.
 All the FASTA files should be in the same directory.
-DNA sequences for some organisms can be downloaded [here](http://tophat.cbcb.umd.edu/igenomes.shtml) (sequences are in the `<organism>/<source>/<build>/Sequence/Chromosomes` subdirectoyr, e.g., `Homo_sapiens/UCSC/hg19/Sequence/Chromosomes`).
+DNA sequences for some organisms can be downloaded [here](http://tophat.cbcb.umd.edu/igenomes.shtml) (sequences are in the `<organism>/<source>/<build>/Sequence/Chromosomes` subdirectory, e.g., `Homo_sapiens/UCSC/hg19/Sequence/Chromosomes`).

 ## Installation
 To install Polyester, start R and run: